-- Has the number and rate of repeat victims of crime increased or decreased - Has the number and rate of repeat domestic abuse victims increased or decreased - Has the number and rate of repeat CSAE victims increased or decreased - Has the level of Hate Crime victims increased or decreased
+- Has the number and rate of repeat victims of crime increased or decreased - Has the number and rate of repeat domestic abuse victims increased or decreased - Has the number and rate of repeat CSAE victims increased or decreased Has the level of Hate Crime victims increased or decreased - Has the number and rate of (i) Domestic Abuse, (ii) CSAE and (iii) Hate Crime and (iv) overall reporting increased or decreased

-INDICATOR 1.2: FEWER REPEAT OFFENDERS OF CRIME
+INDICATOR 1.2: FFWFR RFPFAT OFFFNDFRS OF CRIME

-2023/24 MEASURE BASELINE(S) DESCRIPTION 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse in 2023/24 No of Repeat Offenders of all crime at 31/03/2022 % of Repeat Offenders of all crime at 31/03/2022 No of Repeat Offenders of Domestic Abuse (crimes and incidents) at 31/03/2022 % of Repeat Offenders of Domestic Abuse (crimes and incidents) at 31/03/2022 1.2.2 Through activity which has a minor, moderate and major impact, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity This is a qualitative assessment.
+1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse in 2022/23

+- No & % of Repeat Offenders of all crime at 31/03/2022 % of crime committed by Repeat Offenders at 31/03/2022 - No & % of Repeat Offenders of Domestic Abuse (crimes and incidents) at 31/03/2022 - % of Domestic Abuse (crimes and incidents) committed by Repeat Offenders at 31/03/2022 - 1.2.2 Through frustration, disruption and dismantling activity reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity. - This is a qualitative assessment.
 The number of frustrations, disruptions and dismantlement's vary depending on a number of factors therefore a numeric baseline is not appropriate